cbarkinozer/hanzi_fusion/README.md

 The project is broken down into key milestones. `☑️` = Done, `🚧` = In Progress, `⬜` = To-Do.

-### ☑️ Milestone 1: Core Engine (MVP)
+### ☑️ Milestone 1: Core Engine & UI Foundation

-The basic gameplay loop is functional.
-Players can discover new characters by combining existing ones, and progress is saved locally.
+The basic gameplay loop and navigation are functional.
+Players can discover new characters, progress is saved locally, and they can browse their discoveries.

 -   [x] Setup Flutter project with Flame and Riverpod.
 -   [x] Implement data loading from `characters.json` and `recipes.json`.